vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><summary>

-#### A Better Approach
+#### The New Approach

 </summary>
 A major design goal for the near future is to provide a clean, standardized interface to retrieve data per photo club.
-That interface is needed to load the data, but also to keeps the data up to date.
+This is needed to load the data into the CoreData database.
+It is also needed to keep the CoreData database up to date whenever membership lists or portfolios change.
-This is needed because membership data and portfolios change every few weeks.
 The current interface is essentially a plug-in design with an adaptor per photo club.
-This needs to be replaced by a standard data interface to avoid having to modify the source code whenever a new club comes onboard.
+This needs to be replaced by a standard data interface to avoid having to modify the source code for every extra club, extra member or extra photo.

 The basic idea is to store the required information in a hierarchical, distributed way.
-This allows the app to load the information in a sequence of steps:
+This allows the app to load the information in a 3-step process:

-1. Index of clubs (central)
+1. Load photo clubs (central)

-The app loads an index of photo clubs from a fixed location.
-Because the file is kept separate from the app, it can be updated without releasing a new version of the app.
-The file is in a predetermined format (e.g., JSON) and contains the list of supported photo clubs.
+The app loads a list of photo clubs from a fixed location.
+Because the file is kept separate from the app, it can be updated without having to release an update of the app.
+The file is in a fixed JSON syntax and contains a list of supported photo clubs.
 The file notably includes the location of next-level indices.

-2. Index of members (per club)
+2. Lists of club members (decentral)

-The index per photo club lists the members of each club, notably including the location of the final level indices.
+Each list defines the current (and optionally former) members of one club.
+For each member, a URL is stored to the final list level (portfolio per member).
-Currently this level also includes the location of one image used as thumbnail.
+Currently level 2 also includes the URL of one image used as thumbnail.
 Membership list can be stored and managed on the club's own server.
 The file needs to be in a standardized data format (e.g., JSON) and may require an editing tool to ensure syntactic consistency.

-3. Index of images (per member, per club)
+3. List of images per club member (decentral)

 The index of images (per club member) is fetched only when a portfolio is selected for viewing.
 There is thus no need to prefetch the entire 3-level tree (root/memberlist/imagelist).
 Again, this index needs to be in a fixed format, and thus will possibly require an editing tool to guard the syntax.
 Currently this tool already exists: index and files are exported from Lightroom using a Web plug-in.
 Depending on local preference, this level can be managed by a club volunteer, or distributed across the individual club members.
 In the latter case, a portfolio can be updated whenever a member wants.
 In the former (and more formal) case, the club can have some kind of approval or rating system in place.
 </details></ul>
 </details></ul>